The PB Network advocates for learning and innovation in Participatory Budgeting.

 - Shared responsibility

-If you would like to be involved please contact us via our contact form.
+If you would like to be involved please contact us.

 The PB Network builds on the success of the previous work promoting PB across the UK by the PB Unit, Oxfam, Church Action on Poverty and also the thousands of PB practitioners and activists worldwide.